Queen Elizabeth Hospital Birmingham

 The Queen Elizabeth Hospital Birmingham is a major, 1,215 bed, tertiary NHS and military hospital in the Edgbaston area of Birmingham, situated very close to the University of Birmingham.
 The hospital, which cost £545 million to construct, opened on 16 June 2010, replacing the previous Queen Elizabeth Hospital and Selly Oak Hospital.
 It is one of the largest single-site hospitals in the United Kingdom and is part of one of the largest teaching trusts in England.

 It is named after Queen Elizabeth The Queen Mother, who was queen consort and wife of King George VI from 1936 until his death in 1952.

 The hospital provides a whole range of services including secondary services for its local population and regional and national services for the people of the West Midlands and beyond.
 The hospital has the largest solid organ transplantation programme in Europe.
 It has the largest renal transplant programme in the United Kingdom and it is a national specialist centre for liver, heart and lung transplantation, as well as cancer studies.
 The hospital has the largest single-floor critical care unit in the world with 100 beds, and is the home of the Royal Centre for Defence Medicine for military personnel injured in conflict zones.

 History

 Origins

-A variety of charitable hospitals opened in Birmingham between 1817, when the Orthopaedic Hospital opened, and 1881, when the Skin Hospital served its first patients.
+A variety of charitable hospitals opened in Birmingham between 1817, when the Orthopaedic Hospital opened, and 1881, when the Birmingham and Midland Skin and Lock Hospital (later Birmingham and Midland Skin and Urinary Hospital) served its first patients.
 One of these, Queens Hospital, established in 1840 by a young local surgeon William Sands Cox, was predominantly for clinical instruction for the medical students of Birmingham.
 In 1884 these institutions, including Cox's medical school, united as part of Mason College, which later became the University of Birmingham.

 The original Queen Elizabeth Hospital was an NHS hospital in the Edgbaston area of Birmingham situated very close to the University of Birmingham.
 The building ultimately cost £1,029,057, which was £129,406 less than the money raised by donations.